DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 Classification

-Sentiment analysis
+Sentiment analysis – to estimate positivity or negativity

 Topic modelling

 Word embeddings – to study meanings, how meanings change over time

+Large language model (LLM) and generative AI (GenAI) approaches

 ## **How can I do text analysis?**

-3 main steps: (1) data preparation, (2) standardization, (3) analysis
+3 main steps:

+(1) data preparation

+(2) standardization

+(3) analysis

-2 main approaches: (A) use out-of-the-box tools, (B) customize existing tools to your needs
+2 main approaches:

+(A) use out-of-the-box tools

+(B) customise existing tools for your needs

+## **A note on LLMs/GenAI**

+The emergence of LLMs/GenAI has opened more opportunities for researchers to employ text analysis methods in their research.
+However, these technologies can introduce a variety of ethical and legal risks and are typically more costly – computationally, environmentally, and financially – than other text analysis methods.
+Additionally, because these technologies are so new, there are limited 'real-world' examples of humanities and social science projects employing LLMs and GenAI-based methods.

+Three common appraoches to analysing text using LLMs/GenAI include:

+a) creating a retrieval augmented generation (RAG) system to query a datast

+b) exploring a dataset by interacting with LLMs through chatbot interfaces or the command line

+c) adjusting LLMs through fine tuning to improve their ability to perform a specific type of analysis or interpret a specific type of dataset

+While we won't be discussing LLMs and GenAI in detail today, we have linked some resources at the end of this file if you're interested in learning more.

+## **Tools and resources**

 [**AntConc**](http://www.laurenceanthony.net/software/antconc/)- a user interface for text analysis that doesn&#39;t require any coding (with many of the capabilities you&#39;ll find in RegEx and Python NLTK), also open source

 James Baker, Rossitza Atanassova, Andrew Salway (2020).
 Computational Analysis of Catalogue Data (Version v2021.01.21). [https://cataloguelegacies.github.io/antconc.github.io/](https://cataloguelegacies.github.io/antconc.github.io/)

+[**LancsBox**](https://lancsbox.lancs.ac.uk/) - software platform for text analysis developed by Lancaster University

 Tools from media labs, such as the [Digital Methods Initiative, University of Amsterdam](https://wiki.digitalmethods.net/Dmi/ToolDatabase) or the [SciencesPo MediaLab]( https://medialab.sciencespo.fr/outils/)